MCP Apps Explained: Interactive UIs for AI Tools (Guide)

 mcpbundles-app-ui is an open-source Python package for building MCP App UIs with consistent layout and theming:

 You subclass App, compose Stats, Card, and your own HTML fragments, and return the generated markup from handle_call.
-The library is aimed at mcp tools ui authors who want maintainable structure rather than one-off inline strings for every tool.
+The library targets mcp tools ui authors who want maintainable structure instead of one-off inline strings sprinkled across every tool.

 Examples of Real MCP Apps